Essential Considerations for International Backpacking

 2) Fake Wallet

 Being robbed is always inconvenient.
-Being robbed while abroad can be a game ender.
+Being robbed while abroad can be a game-ender.
 Also, if you happen to hike through a poor area of the world where desperation is higher, you will be profiled as a “tourist” and the possibility of being targeted is high.
-For example, one time I was talking to some school children in Peru and one of the girls asked me to give her money.
+For example, one time I was talking to some schoolchildren in Peru and one of the girls asked me to give her money.
 I replied that I did not have any.
-She said, “yes you do, I can see coins in your pocket.”
-The rest of that stretch I was very aware the community knew I had money and was walking trails the knew far better than I.
+She said, “Yes you do, I can see coins in your pocket.”
+The rest of that stretch I was very aware that the community knew I had money and was walking trails they knew far better than I.

 As such, we carry “fake wallets.”
 In some of the more dangerous areas of the world I also recommend carrying a burner phone.
 People will never believe that as a tourist you have no phone but if you have a less valuable phone, it makes you less of a target.

 Default to knowing that any time you take money out of your wallet, someone is counting how much is there.
 In our fake wallets we keep small bills, one credit card, and a form of ID that is not cataclysmic if stolen.